 The company adheres to its own Capital Gains and Tax Policy to help clients save as much as possible on their tax burden.
-In fact, when you sign up to have FutureAdvisor manage your investments through a Premium account, you can actually see what your projected tax impact will be before they rebalance your portfolio.
+In fact, when you sign up for investment management with FutureAdvisor’s Premium service, you can actually see what your projected tax impact will be before they rebalance your portfolio.

 Plus, they continually review your short-term and long-term holdings to best balance your portfolio on a regular basis.
 Just as they do with all their decisions, FutureAdvisor consistently rebalances your portfolio based on your specific situation.

 Unlike most other robo-advisors, FutureAdvisor doesn’t actually hold your money.
-Instead, they’ve carved out an agreement with both TD Ameritrade and Fidelity.
-So FutureAdvisor serves as custodian of your accounts, but the money is still held by one of two national brokerages.
+Instead, they’ve carved out an agreement with Fidelity.
+They serve as custodian of your investment accounts, but the money is still held by one of two national brokerages.

 The great thing about this is that both options are SIPC insured.
 While that doesn’t protect your investments against market losses, it does offer certain protections if the brokerage closes for some reason.

-Working within these two brokerages also means that FutureAdvisor can help you save money by using fee-free or low-cost ETFs.
-TD Ameritrade, for example, has over 100 free ETFs.
+Working with Fidelity also means that FutureAdvisor can help you save money by using fee-free or low-cost ETFs.

 Fidelity is just shy of that with 91 fee-free ETFs to choose from.
 Since you pay both an annual management fee and trade commissions with FutureAdvisor, this can really help you save money while optimizing your portfolio.